corbob/corbob.github.io/_posts/2020-04-17-Configuring-ChocolateyGUI-for-non-admin-use.md

 Enter [sudowin](https://sourceforge.net/projects/sudowin/), which appears to be the only product that takes the (non-admin) users password and allows them to elevate.
 Naturally, it hasn't been updated in quite some time and the documents supporting it are no longer accessible as it would seem SourceForge no longer hosts project websites like they used to.
 To top it off, the Internet Archive's Wayback Machine doesn't have an archive of the documentation.
-Given that the documentation is somewhat lacking, we need to make guesses based on the configuration and see what we can sort out.
+Given that the documentation is somewhat lacking, we need to make guesses based on the default configuration and see what we can sort out.
 Fortunate for you dear reader, I have done some of the trial and error myself.

 Looking in the install directory (`C:\Program Files (x86)\sudowin\server`) you will find a `sudoers.xml` file.